evilmartians/lefthook/README.md

       files: git ls-files -m # we can explicity define scope of files
       glob: "*.{go}"
       runner: go vet {files} # {files} will be replaced by matched files as arguments

+  # If you have script files, you can specify parameters for them
+  scripts:
+    "hello.js":
+      runner: node   # hookah run it like "node hello.js" "any.go":
+      runner: go run # hookah run it like "go run any.go"

+  # Not enough speed?
+Run all of them in parallel!
+  # Default: false
+  parallel: true
 ```
 If your team have backend and frontend developers, you can skip unnsecesary hooks this way:
 `hookah-local.yml`